-- Dietician A professional who, in states requiring licensure, certification or registration, is licensed, certified, or registered as a dietician where the services are performed. - Nutritionist A professional who, in states requiring licensure, certification or registration, is licensed, certified, or registered as a nutritionist where the services are performed. - Audiologist A person who is licensed, registered or certified in the state where services are performed. - Licensed Acupuncturist (L.Ac.)
-An individual who has completed the required schooling and licensure to perform acupuncture in the state where services are performed (see definition of acupuncture, page 34). - Massage Therapist An individual who has completed the required schooling and licensure or certification to perform massage therapy in the state where services are performed. - Medically underserved areas.
-Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in states OPM determines are "medically underserved".
-For 2007, the states are: Alabama, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, Texas, West Virginia, and Wyoming.
+- Licensed Physical Therapist A professional who is licensed or meets state requirements where the services are performed to provide physical therapy services. - Licensed Speech Therapist A professional who is licensed or meets state requirements where the services are performed to provide speech therapy services. - Licensed Occupational Therapist A professional who is licensed or meets state requirements where the services are performed to provide occupational therapy services. - Dietician A professional who, in states requiring licensure, certification or registration, is licensed, certified, or registered as a dietician where the services are performed. - Nutritionist A professional who, in states requiring licensure, certification or registration, is licensed, certified, or registered as a nutritionist where the services are performed. - Audiologist A person who is licensed, registered, or certified in the state where services are performed. - Licensed Acupuncturist (L.Ac.)
+An individual who has completed the required schooling and licensure to perform acupuncture in the state where services are performed (see definition of acupuncture, page 34). - Massage Therapist An individual who has completed the required schooling and licensure or certification to perform massage therapy in the state where services are performed.

+Medically underserved areas.
+Note: We cover any licensed medical practitioner for any covered service performed within the scope of that license in the states OPM determines are "medically underserved".
+For 2008, the states are: Alabama, Arizona, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Montana, New Mexico, North Dakota, South Carolina, South Dakota, and Wyoming.

-Covered facilities
+· Covered facilities